pythonanywhere/flask-tutorials/tutorial-2.md

 ## Finally adding the timestamp field

-Now let's add our new field.
+Now let's add our new field so that each comment stores when it was originally posted.
 At last!
 All we need to do for this is add a new line to the `Comment` class's definition in `flask_app.py`.
 Right now we have this:

     class Comment(db.Model):